 In the interim, as the threat of the virus persists, we continue to impress upon our employees the importance of carefully practicing all of the preventive measures put in place in our workplace, and following the advice of Public Health outside of work, in order to keep themselves safe.

-Some of the preventive measures we have put in place in the workplace include the following:
+Some of the infection control measures we have put in place in the workplace include the following:

 - We have suspended all visitors to our facility outside of those deemed essential to the operation of our business for example, contractors and delivery drivers